 Where to report financial abuse of the elderly

 If you think your parent has been the victim of a scam, you should take action quickly.
-You can notify:
+You can notify the following agencies:

-4 tips to talking to your parents about safeguarding their finances in early-stage dementia
+4 tips for talking to your parents about safeguarding their finances in early-stage dementia

 - Start the conversation as soon as possible.
 Dementia progresses at various rates, so you may not know exactly when to step in.
-Talking about dementia and money management will be easier in the earlier stages.
+Talking about dementia and money management is easier in the earlier stages, especially when covering sensitive subjects like preventing elder abuse.
+During later stages, you may be preoccupied with the task of moving your loved one into a memory care community and may not have the time or energy for these difficult conversations.

 - Keep it simple and about them.
-Emphasize you want what they want and are simply there to help avoid financial pitfalls common among people with memory loss.
-Explain how a durable power of attorney they choose can help protect their hard-earned assets and avoid financial exploitation later on.
+Emphasize that you want what they want: You are simply there to help protect their assets and prevent elder financial abuse.
+Explain how financial abuse is more common in individuals with memory loss, and explain how a durable power of attorney may help protect them in the future from financial exploitation and financial mismanagement.

 - Give them some time.
-Becoming emotional or defensive is expected with a subject as sensitive as struggling to manage your finances well.
-Your parents may not realize or want to accept they’re having difficulties.
+Emotions can easily spike when discussing something as sensitive as finances.
+Your parents may not realize or accept that they’re having difficulties.
 They may accuse you of trying to take control of their estate.
-When emotions get out of control, give your parents time to process your concerns and suggestions.
-It may be helpful to have a few meetings over a few weeks to discuss needed steps
+When emotions get out of control, give yourself and your parent time to process concerns and suggestions.
+It may be helpful to have several meetings over several weeks to discuss needed steps.

 - Consider including a third party.
-Even if they’re experiencing memory problems, your parents are still your parents and want you to act accordingly.
-Discussions may go more smoothly if you include a neutral third party, such as an elder law attorney or financial advisor.
-These professionals can add another layer of protection for your elderly parents’ assets.
+Even if your parent is experiencing memory problems, it can be tough for them to loosen their parental role by discussing finances with their child.
+Conversations may go better if you include a neutral third party, such as an elder law attorney or financial advisor.
+These professionals can add another layer of protection for your parents’ assets, and they can validate your concerns and desire to get your parents help sooner rather than later.

 Federal Trade Commission.
 “Family emergency scams.”